 And there’s the time Dad and I were visiting my friend Carol in the wilds of rural Florida, near the Everglades.
 (You should see the size and speed of the spiders, let alone the alligators.)
 One night we were wakened by loud crashing noises in the brush outside the house.
 Carol ran quietly in bare feet from her bedroom and whispered that there’d been a lot of break-ins lately.
 What to do?
 How to defend ourselves?
-The cocker spaniel trembled.
+The cocker spaniel trembled and hid.
 Dad ran noisily from the couch in the living room, slammed a door and shouted, “Harry!
 Get the gun, get the gun!”
 Harry?
 Gun?
 You have to hand it to my dad.

 At some point, as a young adult, I began to miss having grandparents – that path back and back.
 There was no one to call ‘grandpa’ – not on my mother’s side, either, for he died before I had a chance to meet him.
 And her mother died while still in her twenties, when Mom was five.
 In the absence of living ancestors, I longed for connection with my forebears dead and buried.